 - Add Dijon mustard and heavy cream to pan and allow sauce to thicken.

 - Remove from heat and whip in butter with a wire whisk.

-Serve with the salmon and enjoy!
+Serve the dijon dill sauce with the salmon and enjoy!

 If you love salmon, you may also like these recipes:

 - Stuffed Salmon with Cream Cheese and Crabmeat